 - Most tankless water heaters have a lifetime of 20 years—that’s about twice as long as the lifetime of a normal tank heater.

-- Most tankless units come with a federal tax rebate.
+- Most tankless units have a federal tax rebate.

 - Tankless water heaters rarely run out of hot water.